Sweetheart!: Plot

-Vasu and his friend Senthil disguise themselves as plumbers and enter the nearby apartment that belongs to an elderly couple who are not easily distracted, instead requiring Vasu and Senthil to perform plumbing tasks.
+Vasu and his friend Senthil disguise themselves as plumbers and enter the nearby apartment of an elderly couple who are not easily distracted, instead requiring Vasu and Senthil to perform plumbing tasks.
 After considerable effort, with assistance from Senthil and the elderly couple, Vasu successfully retrieves the sample from Manu without attracting the attention of her parents.
-He submits the samples for testing, and Dr. Geetha informs him that the results are positive, indicating that the fetus is approximately three months old, making an abortion a highly risky option.
-Faced with limited alternatives, Vasu seeks the help of the hospital security guard, Abathpandavan, to explore other abortion methods, but Manu remains resolute in her desire to keep the child.
+He submits the samples for testing, and Dr. Geetha informs him that the results are positive, indicating that the foetus is approximately three months old, making an abortion a highly risky option.
+Faced with limited alternatives, Vasu seeks the help of the hospital security guard, Abathpandavan, but Manu remains resolute in her desire to keep the child.

 Manu's sister, Anu, aware of her sister's romantic entanglement, encourages Manu to set aside her pride and communicate with Vasu about her decision to retain the pregnancy.
 Manu notes that Vasu has never sought her opinion regarding the choice to either keep or terminate the pregnancy.
 Vasu informs her that abortion pills will soon arrive, and unable to express her true feelings, Manu reluctantly agrees to the procedure.

-Meanwhile, Vasu receives an emergency signal from a neighbor he has observed from a distance but never met, prompting him to rush over, sensing a crisis.
+Meanwhile, Vasu receives an emergency signal from a neighbour he has observed from a distance but never met, prompting him to rush over, sensing a crisis.
 Upon breaking down the door, he discovers that the woman signaling him is pregnant and unconscious.
 He learns that she is a single-parent and promptly takes her to the hospital.
 The mother of the pregnant woman discloses that her daughter's husband abandoned her upon learning that the unborn child would suffer from a deformity syndrome and, if born, would only live for a short period.
 She shares that her daughter is opposed to having an abortion, despite the knowledge of her child's condition.
-Ultimately, the neighbor successfully gives birth.
+Ultimately, the neighbour successfully gives birth.
 This conversation profoundly impacts Vasu, leading him to appreciate the significance of cherishing life, relationships, and commitments over mere practicality.
-To Vasu's astonishment, the attending doctor turns out to be his mother, who left him and his family during his childhood, leaving him in shock after many years apart.
+To Vasu's astonishment, the attending doctor turns out to be his mother, who left him and his family during his childhood.

-Vasu visits Manu at her home, facing resistance from her family members.
+Vasu visits Manu at her home, facing resistance from her family.
 Manu reveals to her entire family that she is pregnant, which takes them all by surprise.
 Vasu urges her not to proceed with an abortion, but Manu reacts with anger, accusing him of changing his stance and disregarding her feelings.
 Vasu offers an apology and promises to remain committed to her.
 Manu's grandfather disapproves of their relationship, highlighting that Manu became pregnant prior to marriage.
-However, Manu's mother, Sivakami, counters her father's objections by reminding him that Manu's mother was conceived before her marriage.
-Ultimately, Vasu and Manu successfully reconcile.
+However, Manu's mother, Sivakami, counters her father's objections by reminding him that Manu's mother was also conceived before her wedding.
+Ultimately, Vasu and Manu reconcile.